Semann and Slattery:

 2014 - Journey to big school report

 The Secretariat of National Aboriginal and Islander Child Care (SNAICC) undertook a series of consultations with early childhood education and care services, family support services and schools.
-The consulations investigated the practical implications and applications of the findings from an earlier literature review on the key enablers and barriers to Aboriginal and Torres Strait Islander children experiencing a positive transition to primary school.
+The consultations investigated the practical implications and applications of the findings from an earlier literature review on the key enablers and barriers to Aboriginal and Torres Strait Islander children experiencing a positive transition to primary school.

 For more information, see